mathworks-ref-arch/matlab-dockerfile/README.md

 Note: The LICENSE_SERVER build argument is NOT used during the build but by supplying it here during build it gets incorporated into the container so that MATLAB in the container knows how to acquire a license when the container is run

-To build a previous version of MATLAB using one of the other `Dockerfile` use a command of the form
+To build a previous version of MATLAB using the corresponding `Dockerfile` of the appropriate version use a command of the form
 ```
 docker build -f Dockerfile.R2019b -t matlab:r2019b --build-arg MATLAB_RELEASE=R2019b --build-arg LICENSE_SERVER=27000@MyServerName .
 ```